gowtam-potluri/Forecasting-COVID19-cases/README.md

 # Forecasting-COVID19-cases

-This is a project on COVID-19 Analysis which visualizes the data from the johns hopkins GITHUB handel.
+This is a project on COVID-19 Analysis which visualizes the data from the johns hopkins GITHUB handel and forecasts the COVID-19 cases into the near future.
 This project contains a detailed report on key observations learnt from the given data.

 # How to RUN and Modules Required